kmwandingi/Ergo---NamibiaHacksCovid19---Contact-Tracer/README.md

 3. In command line run: pip install -r requirements.txt

-4. After all requirements are installed, run: streamlit run CTracer.py
+4. After all requirements are installed: run: streamlit run CTracer.py

 The app should open in the browser